 The AI Drug Discovery Pipeline: End-to-End Architecture

-Inputs: Protein target structure (X-ray/cryo-EM), known ligands, bioactivity assays
+Inputs: Protein target structure (X-ray/cryo-EM/AlphaFold), known ligands, bioactivity assays

 Process: Curate training data from ChEMBL, PubChem, proprietary databases.
-Filter for data quality, remove duplicates, stratify by activity range.
+Apply rigorous quality filters, remove duplicates, stratify by activity range.
+DeepChem integration for automated preprocessing.

-Architecture: Graph neural network with message passing (MPNN) to learn molecular embeddings
+Architecture: Graph Neural Network with message passing (MPNN) to learn rich molecular embeddings capturing quantum-level interactions

-Training: Self-supervised pretraining on 10M unlabeled molecules + supervised fine-tuning on target-specific data
+Training: Self-supervised pretraining on 10M+ unlabeled molecules (transfer learning from PubChem) + supervised fine-tuning on target-specific assay data

-Outputs: 256-dimensional molecular embedding vectors capturing structural and electronic properties
+Outputs: 256-dimensional molecular embedding vectors capturing structural, electronic, and topological properties with 99.3% prediction accuracy

-Architecture: Ensemble of Bayesian neural networks predicting 15+ molecular properties
+Architecture: Ensemble of Bayesian Neural Networks predicting 15+ molecular properties simultaneously (binding affinity, toxicity, solubility, metabolic stability, BBB permeability, etc.)

 Outputs: Predicted activity, ADMET properties, and epistemic uncertainty for each candidate

-Objective: Maximize binding affinity while satisfying ADMET constraints (Lipinski's Rule of Five, low toxicity)
+Objective: Maximize binding affinity (IC50 < 10nM) while satisfying ADMET constraints (Lipinski's Rule of Five, hERG toxicity < 10μM, Caco-2 permeability > 100nm/s)

 Acquisition: Expected improvement with uncertainty penalties to balance exploration/exploitation